cconrad/cconrad.github.io/_posts/2014-10-08-repairing-outlook-pst-files.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - System administration
 comments: true
-date: 2014-10-08 08:08:37 +0000
+date: 2014-10-08 08:08:37 +02:00
 date_gmt: 2014-10-08 06:08:37 +0000
 excerpt: "Being met with an error when opening Outlook or (worse), an archived PST file, can be a frightening experience.
 Fortunately Microsoft's Inbox Repair Tool does a good job at recovering mails in many cases.\r\n\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - office
   - outlook
-teaser: "Being met with an error when opening Outlook or (worse), an archived PST file, can be a frightening experience.
-Fortunately Microsoft's Inbox Repair Tool does a good job at recovering mails in many cases."
+teaser: Being met with an error when opening Outlook or (worse), an archived PST file, can be a frightening experience.
+Fortunately Microsoft's Inbox Repair Tool does a good job at recovering mails in many cases.
 title: Repairing Outlook PST files
 wordpress_id: 796
 wordpress_url: http://www.clausconrad.com/?p=796